Dasonk/future/README.md

 future
 ==========

+Note: future hasn't been updated in a while.
+The ['backports'](https://github.com/mllg/backports) package provides similar functionality and is more up to date.
+Give it a look if you're interested.

 The `future` package is a convenience package meant to load the necessary other futureX.Y packages.
 These other packages essentially provide the best approximations to the functions introduced in specific versions of R so that users stuck with older versions of R can still have access to some of these nicer functions.

 ## Installation